PhiLhoSoft/Dart/Dart language.md

 As in  Java, style guide recommends to use `this` only to disambiguate variable names.

-Since this pattern is very common, Dart made a shortcut for this:
+Since this pattern is very common, Dart made a shortcut for it:

     class Point
     {